Written by Divinity Nutra, Updated on February 27, 2023

 Other Natural Remedies for Cold & Allergy Relief

-- Turmeric: Due to the anti-inflammatory and healing tendencies of curcumin, you’ll also notice turmeric benefits throat infections, as well.
+- Turmeric: Due to the natural anti-inflammatory and healing tendencies of curcumin, you’ll also notice turmeric benefits throat infections, as well.

 - Honey: Honey and citric acid, such as lemon, can help suppress cough and soothe throat pain due to sinus irritation.